All Episodes

 You will meet in person and sit with the highly overrated staff as the program unfolds.

-You will hear Mr. Snerdley's screen calls, which, if you hit the right day, it can be a show into itself.
+You will hear Mr. Snerdley's screen calls, which, if you hit the right day, can be a show into itself.

-Grand prize winners each receive a three-day, two-night trip to Florida for two people, round trip airfare, luxury hotel accommodations, and of course, fine meals.
+Grand Prize winners each receive a three-day, two-night trip to Florida for two people, round-trip airfare, luxury hotel accommodations, and of course, fine meals.

-Now you will be blindfolded from the moment you leave the hotel en route to the Southern Command so that you cannot tell anybody where it is.
+Now, you will be blindfolded from the moment you leave the hotel en route to the Southern Command so that you cannot tell anybody where it is.

-And then when you arrive, the blindfolds will be removed.
+And then, when you arrive, the blindfolds will be removed.

 You will not know where you are, but you will be at the EIB Southern Command.